REVRBE/revrbe-better-memory/README.md

 Was too bored to implement any actual cheat features, but tested with simple bunny-hop and it works fine.
 For extra security; I recommend using Themida, VMProtect or Enigma.

 Contact: REVRBE#7036

+<h4>Update</h4>
+Currently busy with other projects, so this is not being worked on atm or in the nearest future.